rimusz/glusterfs-gce/README.md

 ```
 $ ./delete_cluster.sh
 ```
-This command will deletec all whole cluster.
+This command will delete the whole cluster.